-Here at the Law Office of Barbara B. Braziel we will make sure you understand the benefits of bankruptcy and how filing with affect you and your family.
+Here at the Law Office of Barbara B. Braziel we will make sure you understand the benefits of bankruptcy and how filing will affect you and your family.
 We take the time to explain the bankruptcy process to our clients.
-We invite you learn more about our firm here and come meet with us for a free no-obligation consultation.
+We invite you to learn more about our firm here and come meet with us for a free no-obligation consultation.

 Reach out to us by email at info@BrazielLaw.com or call (912) 351-9000.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the U.S. Bankruptcy Code.